starchildluke/astro/src/content/posts/my-five-favourite-video-games-of-all-time.md

 Christmas 1993.
 My cousins got this for their Sega Genesis.
 I got to play it and enjoyed every moment.
 I got to know Sonic before Mario (who I've played more of in my lifetime).
 It's an instant classic and includes good old Myles Prower.

 <em>Honorable mentions: Mario Tennis (N64), Pokémon Puzzle League (N64), Tetris (GB), Ronaldo V Football (GBC), System Shock 2 (PC), Kingdom Under Fire: A War of Heroes (PC), Super RC Pro-Am (GB)</em>

+I also have [a list of video games that describe me as a gamer](/lists/about-you-video-games/) if you're interested to know more.